Hotter, higher seas to worsen extreme floods without 'urgent and ambitious' action, United Nations warns | DW | 25.09.2019

 Melting glaciers will first send freshwater rushing into the oceans, overwhelming coastal cities and low-lying islands, and then, once exhausted, dry up rivers, risking droughts downstream.

-"Water is the connecting element," said Zita Sebesvari, a lead author of the report specializing in what sea level rise means for coasts and islands.
+"Water is the connecting element," said Zita Sebesvari of the United Nations University, a lead author of the report specializing in what sea level rise means for coasts and islands.
 "What is happening is relocation of water on a large scale, from the frozen part of the planet to the ocean.
 And it causes problems at both ends."

 ‘There is no time to wait'